 Her professional development in management and event coordinating was attained through working in community projects with the City of Riverside Parks, Recreation and Community Services Department for 5 years, including the development and marketing of the Riverside Arts Academy.

-Elaine graduated Cum Laude from UC Riverside and currently holds a Bachelor of Arts degree in Theatre, Film and Digital Production.
+Elaine holds a Bachelor of Arts degree in Theatre, Film and Digital Production from UC Riverside.